TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 # Takeprofit Hub

 ## Version 2025.03.06.428 (6 March, 2025)
+### Features
+* Added a possibility to export Price channels, Accounts and Takers tabs.
 ### Changes
 * The bug of incorrect slippage representation in orders/deals tables is fixed.